ngi-nix/liberaforms/README.md

 One installation, one database, one monitoring and one backup system, means less work for sysadmins.

+## Config

+SMTP_SERVER expects a running server that accepts connection without credentials.
+This need to be improved.

+ROOT_USERS a list of emails.
+Users with these emails are automatically made Root Users.

 ## Users

 Each domain used with GNGforms has an independent user database.